Jack Kent Cooke: Early foray in media and sports ownership

-While owning the Maple Leafs baseball team, Cooke set his sights on bringing Major League Baseball to Toronto.
-He tried to purchase the St. Louis Browns, Philadelphia Athletics, and Detroit Tigers when they came up for sale, and in 1959 he became one of the founding team owners in the Continental League, a proposed third major league for professional baseball.
+While owning the Maple Leafs baseball team, Cooke set his sights on bringing a major league club to Toronto.
+He tried to purchase the St. Louis Browns, Philadelphia Athletics and Detroit Tigers when they came up for sale, and in 1959 he became one of the founding team owners in the Continental League, a proposed third major league for professional baseball.
 The league disbanded a year later without ever playing a game.
 Cooke still hoped to get an American League expansion team in Toronto, but the city's lack of a major league venue became an impasse.

+On the field, Cooke's Maple Leafs were an International League powerhouse, finishing in first place during the regular season four times, capturing the 1960 Governors' Cup as playoff champions, and leading the circuit in attendance every year between 1952 and 1956.
+Between 1953 and 1959, Cooke operated the Leafs without a major-league affiliation, buying or trading for the contracts of most of the players on his roster from MLB clubs.
+Veteran minor-league slugger Rocky Nelson, who won the IL's "Triple Crown" in 1958, rode his two-year Toronto stay to one final big-league opportunity with the Pittsburgh Pirates in 1959, where he became one of the stars of their 1960 world champions.
+Organizations also loaned players like Howard and Battey to Cooke's Maple Leafs to advance their development.

 Cooke sold the Maple Leafs in 1964.
 Before that, he had watched several team practices and observed Sparky Anderson, noting the player's leadership qualities and ability to teach younger players from all backgrounds.
 Cooke encouraged Anderson to pursue a career in managing, offering him the post for the Leafs.
 In 1964, Anderson accepted the offer.
 Cooke was inducted into the Canadian Baseball Hall of Fame in 1985.

-In 1960, Cooke lost a bid to obtain a licence for the first privately-owned TV station in Toronto.
+In 1960, Cooke lost a bid to obtain a licence for the first privately owned TV station in Toronto.
 There had been nine bids in a highly competitive process, and the licence was awarded to a consortium of Aldred-Rogers Broadcasting and the Telegram Corporation, which launched CFTO-TV.